-Most of us care deeply about the trout we catch and the continue health of the fishery.
-When releasing trout, we want them to survive, thrive and reproduce.
-A trout dieing shortly after release, is the worst possible outcome.
+Most of us care deeply about the trout we catch and the continued health of the fishery.
+When releasing trout, we want them to survive, thrive, and reproduce.
+A trout that dies shortly after release, is the worst possible outcome.

 One research project (1) looked at the fatality rate of trophy brook trout caught on Mepps Spinners, Cleo Spoons and Rapalas.
-Rigged with either treble or single point hooks.
+These lures were rigged with either treble or single point hooks.
 In both barbed and barbless variations.

 During the first 48 hours, there was a 8.3% fatality rate for trophy size brook trout caught on Mepps Spinner or Cleo Spoon using a treble hooks.
 While only a 2.4% fatality rate using single hooks.

 So are single hooks the best?
 Well not quite and I will need to reference other studies to explain why.

 Another study compared trout mortality when caught on single or treble hooked when fished on #1 Mepps spinner.
 They found no significant differences in trout mortality.

 “The mortality of rainbow trout Oncorhynchus mykiss, brown trout Salmo trutta, and brook trout Salvelinus fontinalis was low (,4%).
 Hook types did not differ significantly in causing mortality or severe eye damage of rainbow trout or brown trout.“Effect of Hook Type on Mortality, Trauma, and Capture Efficiency of Wild Stream Trout Caught by Angling with Spinners